 Change the name of the database components or list page components.

-When you installed a blog database and gave it your own name (for example: news) you will also want to change the name of the components used for this database.
+After installing a blog database and giving it your own name (for example: news), you will also need to change the name of the components used for this database.

 When you used the same name for the database it is possible you want to skip this step.